12 Best Korean Movies of 2019

 As Bong Joon-ho’s ‘Parasite’ continues to dazzle the audience and presents itself as a formidable competition for the upcoming Academy Awards, one wonders about the ecstatic growth of Korean cinema and the marvellous films delivered by it over the years.

 For film connoisseurs, Korean movies are a genre in themselves.
-They have a distinct mark of violence, used in the way that others struggle with.
-They have a propensity for morally ambiguous characters, which more often than not are a reflection of their own society, which is a conflicting entity of its own.
-And above all, there is the manner of storytelling which works as a watermark, distinguishing the movies that come out of this country.
-Here is the list of best Korean movies of 2019 that you must see.
+They have a distinct mark of violence, used in a way that others struggle with.
+They have a propensity for morally ambiguous characters, which, more often than not, are a reflection of their own society, which is a conflicting entity of its own.
+Above all, there is the manner of storytelling, which works as a watermark, distinguishing the movies that come out of this country.
+Here is the list of the best Korean movies of 2019 that you must see.

 12. My First Client (2019)